jmrplens/A-Lab/README.md

 <a id="impedance-tube-iso-10534-2"></a>
 ## Impedance Tube (ISO 10534-2)

-The impedance tube method is detailed in ISO 10534-2.
+The impedance tube method is detailed in <a href="https://www.iso.org/standard/22851.html">ISO 10534-2</a>.
 In this program the measure has been implemented in full compliance with the standard.

 The steps to follow (also indicated in the standard) are:
   1. (Recommended) Calibrate the inputs to be used (<a id="device-setup-and-calibration">configuration panel</a>).